mxxcissie/AI-Document-Pipeline/README.md

 The architecture separates retrieval and generation, enabling modular design, improved explainability, and scalable system evolution.
 It also incorporates optional caching and performance benchmarking to optimize repeated query latency and provide visibility into system efficiency.

 This design mirrors production AI systems by separating retrieval from generation, enabling scalable, reliable, and cost-efficient LLM applications.

-## Key Results

-- Reduced repeated query latency from ~1.6–2.6 s to ~3.7–6.0 ms using Redis caching
-- Achieved ~300×–670× speedup for identical queries
-- Built a modular RAG architecture supporting both local and cloud LLM providers

-These results highlight the impact of caching on reducing latency and improving system throughput for repeated queries.

 ## Live Demo (Render Deployment)